 When taking out a secured personal loan, the lender will generally use your other accounts held at the institution as collateral in case you default.

 A personal loan is an installment loan.
-Which means you’ll make a payment each month until you pay off the obligation.
+This means you’ll make a payment each month until you pay off the obligation.

 Depending on the terms, personal loan repayment periods typically span 2-7 years.
 Once you repay the note, the lender will close the account.
 If you need to borrow more, you’ll have to apply for another loan.